-10. The project is exempt from the requirements of the California Environmental Quality Act (CEQA) pursuant to the common sense exemption, Section 15061(b)(3) of the State CEQA Guidelines, because CEQA applies only to projects which have the potential for causing a significant effect on the environment.
-Where it can be seen with certainty that there is no possibility that the activity in question may have a significant effect on the environment, the activity is not subject to CEQA.

-11. On October 23, 2023, the Marin County Planning Commission held a duly noticed public hearing, heard public testimony, and directed staff to make changes to the draft Short Term Rental standards, to be included Marin County Code (MCC) Chapter 5.41.
+- 15. The submittal of an application for Local Coastal Program Amendment and the draft Short Term Rental Ordinance to the Coastal Commission is exempt from the requirements of the California Environmental Quality Act (CEQA) pursuant to the common sense exemption, Section 15061(b)(3) of the State CEQA Guidelines, because CEQA applies only to projects which have the potential for causing a significant effect on the environment.
+It can be seen with certainty that there is no possibility that the activity contemplated by this resolution will have a significant effect on the environment.
+As a result, such the activity is not subject to CEQA. - 16.
+On January 11, 2023, the Marin County Board of Supervisors held a hearing to take public testimony and consider the merits of the Short Term Rental Ordinance and Resolution to submit a Local Coastal Program Amendment to the Coastal Commission.